 The Group's paid search advertising revenues are expanding and account for a steadily increasing share of overall advertising sales.
-Currently, the Group is in the process of converting its search engine and paid search advertising distribution system to those of Google.
+Currently, the Group is using the search engine and paid search advertising distribution system of Google.

 In the future, should the Company's business relationship with Google change or Google's smooth service operations be obstructed, the Group's performance or some of its sustainable services could be negatively affected.